Funding update

 - Renewable energy, such as from solar panels, does not count towards the energy targets.
 When calculating EUI, do not deduct renewable energy production from the building’s energy use.

-- Thermal bridging must be taken into account in the EUI and TEDI targets.
+- Thermal bridging must be taken into account in the EUI targets.

-- If your building contains a parkade, the parkade energy use must be included in the EUI and TEDI targets, however the parkade floor area must be excluded from the EUI and TEDI calculations.
+- If your building contains a parkade, the parkade energy use must be included in the EUI targets, however the parkade floor area must be excluded from the EUI and TEDI calculations.

 - The reference (baseline) and proposed energy models must be modeled in accordance with NECB 2020.
 Other versions of NECB (such as NECB 2015, NECB 2017) are not acceptable.